jeffreylubowski/online-clone-netflix/guide.md

       height: 45px;
     }

-We'll make a few more adjustments to the position of the logo and navigation.
+We'll make a few more adjustments to the navigation and position of the logo.
 First of all, we'll define a class for an `<a>` tag so that we can reference it in CSS and set the height to the navigation.

     <a class="logo" href="">